-Homer B. Dibell (inc.)
+Homer B. Dibell (inc) 98,949

 George L. Siegel 92,283

-Albert Johnson
+Albert Johnson -

-William H. Vanderburgh
+William H. Vanderburgh 27,939

 Top two primary.
 Albert Johnson did not survive this primary.
-Six years earlier, he came in second in the primary but lost to incumbent George Bunn in the general election.
+Six years earlier, he was second in the primary but lost to incumbent George Bunn in the general election.
 In 1924, he survived the primary but lost in the general election to Chief Justice Wilson.

-Homer B. Dibell (inc.) George L. Siegel
+Homer B. Dibell (inc) George L. Siegel 279,860

 At the time of this election, Homer Dibell (1864-1934) had served as an associate justice for over two years.
 He was appointed to fill the vacancy caused by death of George L. Bunn on October 9, 1918.
-He was a supreme court commissioner, being appointed to that position on April 1, 1913.
+At that time, he was a supreme court commissioner, being appointed to that position on April 1, 1913.
 Edward Lees replaced him as commissioner.